menu

 Occupations and Workforce

-Keystone is a blue-collar town, with 38.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Keystone is generally considered to be a blue-collar town.
+38.20% of the Keystone workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Keystone is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Keystone who work in maintenance occupations (12.36%), healthcare suport services (10.11%), and farm management occupations (8.99%).

 Also of interest is that Keystone has more people living here who work in computers and math than 95% of the places in the US.